 The term “pan sauce” is misleading.
 While it is true that the sauce is assembled in the pan used to prepare an item, the sauce also consists of products that have already been prepared.
 Stock or Sous Jus is a necessity.
 Wine provides flavor, and even color, but not volume.
 A small amount of butter is added at the end to emulsify.

 Vegetable oil, 2 oz/60 ml.
 Onion, 2 oz/60 g.
 Celery, 2 oz/60 g..
 Carrot, 2 oz/60 g.
 Tomatoes, 1 each, cut into quarters.
 White wine, 1 cup.
 Flour, 2 Tablespoons.
 Water, 5 cups/1.2L.

 Food processor.
 Paper towels.
 Kitchen towel.
 Chamber or channel vacuum machine.
-Old Fashioned blender.
-Large skillet.
+Large skillet, 12″/30cm.
 Flat spatula or wooden spoon.
 Kitchen strainer.

 Chain Restaurants first, then Culinary School, then, French/Swiss/German, Italian, Seafood (lots of those), Steakhouses, Private Clubs, Nouvelle Cuisine, then, Lake Tahoe Hotels, Reno Hotels, Laughlin Hotels, and Vegas Hotels (Caesars, most notably), then, back to the Bay Area and another free standing Steak House.
 Then, 2008 happened.